A glossary of all the terms around Minecraft server hosting and managing your Minecraft server or network.

 Tick speed is how often the server updates the game world (by default 20 ticks per second).
 Changing it affects how fast crops grow, redstone runs, and entities move.

 TPS (Ticks Per Second) measures how many game ticks the server completes each second with 20 TPS being ideal.
-When TPS drops, everything is laggy.

 The unmodified game with no mods or plugins.
 It's the official version of Minecraft from Mojang.